Implants for Drug Addiction

 Other side effects are nausea, constipation, and toothache.
 It is worth noting that drug addicts can still overdose when they’re on implants.

-Finally, Implants are advancements recently made in the field of medicine to conquer drug addiction and its devastating consequences on our population.
-The FDA recently approved implants, and research is going on to improve their effects.
+Finally, Implants are advancements recently made in medicine to conquer drug addiction and its devastating consequences on our population.
+The FDA recently approved implants for drug, and research is going on to improve their effects.
 There are still some drug implants, such as naltrexone, that your doctor can use for addiction treatment.